MicrosoftDocs/winrt-api/windows.system.diagnostics.telemetry/platformtelemetryclient_register_1223384297.md

 # Windows.System.Diagnostics.Telemetry.PlatformTelemetryClient.Register

 ## -description
-Registers a tenant with Windows telemetry.
+Registers a client with the Connected User Experience and Telemetry component.

 ## -params

 ## -param id
-Unique string value that identifies the tenant.
+Unique string value that identifies the client.

 ## -returns